sachin17081998/notes/README.md

 # notes_repo
-<br>Personal repo to keep noted from diffrent topics in MD format
+\Personal repo to keep noted from diffrent topics in MD format